Guided Fishing Trips on the Snake River

 Guides, Boats, and Rafts:

-Guides: Their team of guides are expert oarsmen and fishermen well-versed in the history, archaeology, and geology of Hells Canyon.
+Guides: Their guides are expert oarsmen and anglers well-versed in the history, archaeology, and geology of Hells Canyon.
 They are also fine camp chefs.
 Guides are trained in first aid,

 CPR, and wilderness rescue.
 Two anglers per guide and boat.